Architecttheday/njmonDashboards/README.md

 # njmonDashboards

-Here is the place to share some Grafana Dashboards.
+Here is the place to share some Grafana dashboards.

-Based on the work of Nigel Griffiths, documented here: http://nmon.sourceforge.net/pmwiki.php?n=Site.Njmon
+There is a cool tool named njmon to gather performance data from AIX and Linux systems.
+You can find more information here: http://nmon.sourceforge.net/pmwiki.php?n=Site.Njmon

-If you
+If you decide to
 * Gather data on AIX (incl.
 VIOS) or Linux with njmon
 * Store the data in influxdb
 * Visualize the data with Grafana